Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Seems like a good indicator.

-His release moves coupled with his over-the-middle route running and YAC skills is a perfect blend for Rodgers.
+His release moves coupled with his over-the-middle route running and YAC skills are a perfect blend for Rodgers.

 Chris Olave, New Orleans Saints